Jtalbert15/Adding-A-computer-to-our-domain/README.md

 <img width="635" alt="Screenshot 2024-05-19 at 6 03 02 PM" src="https://github.com/Jtalbert15/Adding-A-computer-to-our-domain/assets/66844406/598dd329-8318-4c82-b0ff-1651daf4d585">

-Personally I would not set up cortana but that is up to you

 Once completed your computer will configure itself to the information we provided.